SIMON LEVY

 In 2010 he directed the Los Angeles Premiere of Michael Hollinger's Opus, which received rave reviews, was extended twice, and was the recipient of numerous awards and nominations, including the OVATION, Los Angeles Drama Critics Circle, LA Weekly, and Back Stage Garland awards for Best Production, Best Direction, and Best Ensemble, among others.

-Also in San Francisco he was the Founding Producer of the Playwrights Unit, One Act II, which specialized in new work by local writers; became Artistic Director of the One Act Theatre Company where he produced and directed many award-winning productions; and was general manager of San Francisco's hit revue, Beach Blanket Babylon.
+In San Francisco he was the Founding Producer of the Playwrights Unit, One Act II, which specialized in new work by local writers; became Artistic Director of the One Act Theatre Company where he produced and directed many award-winning productions; and was general manager of San Francisco's hit revue, Beach Blanket Babylon.

 slevymuse@aol.com